EFG-Game-Jams/NOKIA3310JAM/README.md

 # NOKIA3310JAM

+## Submission

+You can play the final submission at the [jam entry page](https://satriali.itch.io/space-thing)!

 ## Project

 This repository uses LFS, so make sure that's up and running on your end (if you're using SourceTree it will offer automatic LFS setup).